Letitia James: Career

-James served as a public defender for the Legal Aid Society and established the Urban Network, a coalition of African American professional organizations aimed at providing scholarships for young people.
+James served as a public defender for the Legal Aid Society and established the Urban Network, a coalition of African-American professional organizations aimed at providing scholarships for inner city youth.

 She served on former New York Governor Mario Cuomo's Task Force on Diversity in the Judiciary.
 She served as counsel for Albert Vann, Chief of Staff for Roger L. Green in the New York State Assembly, and in the administration of New York Attorney General Eliot Spitzer.
 She was appointed the first Assistant Attorney General in charge of the Brooklyn regional office in 1999.
 While working in that position, James worked in many capacities but notably focused on consumer complaints involving predatory lending and other unlawful business practices.

 2001 and 2003 city council races

-James' first run for the 35th Council district was in November 2001.
+James's first run for the 35th Council district was in November 2001.
 In a close race, James received 42% of the vote on the Working Families Party line but lost to James E. Davis, a Democrat.
 In July 2003, just months before the next election, Davis was assassinated by Othniel Askew, a former political rival.
-Following Davis's death, his brother Geoffrey ran for his vacant Council seat on the Democratic Party ticket, but on election day, November 4, 2003, Geoffrey A. Davis lost by a large margin to James as the Working Families Party nominee.
+Following Davis's death, his brother Geoffrey ran for his vacant council seat on the Democratic Party ticket, but on election day, November 4, 2003, Geoffrey A. Davis lost by a large margin to James as the Working Families Party nominee.
 In that 2003 race, James officially became a member of the Working Families Party, and was the first citywide office-holder to run solely on the WFP line.